 On the other hand, a restrictive policy coupled with demanding that your staff be available 24/7 via email might not go down well.

-Your mobile phone policy for employees will help to prevent staff wasting precious work time.
-But you must be fair and consistent in enforcing your policy.
+You must be fair and consistent in enforcing your policy.
 Letting a favourite employee get away with sending texts, but restricting somebody else, could land a formal grievance at your feet.

 Putting a mobile phone policy in place can be tricky.